Jan Lam

 Jan Lam (16 January 1838 in Stanyslaviv – 3 August 1886 in Lviv) was a Polish journalist, writer and comic, as well as a teacher in numerous schools of Galicia.
 He is probably best remembered as the author of a poem Marsz Sokołów, the anthem of the Sokół, as well as a long-time journalist of the Dziennik Polski daily.

-Jan Lam was born Johann Lam on January 16, 1838 in the town of Stanisławów, Austria-Hungary (now Ivano-Frankivsk, Ukraine).
+Jan Lam was born Johann Lam on January 16, 1838, in the town of Stanisławów, Austria-Hungary (in partitioned Poland under Austrian occupation) (now Ivano-Frankivsk, Ukraine).
 Born to a German family, he chose to be a Pole much like most of his colleagues and took part in the January Uprising against Imperial Russia.
 Upon his return to Austria in 1864 he was arrested and sentenced to one year in prison for his part in the struggle against Russia.